vuejs/vue-loader/docs/vi/configurations/pre-processors.md

 }
 ```

-See the [Advanced Loader Configuration](./advanced.md) Section for further information about how to configure vue-loader.
+See the [Cấu hình Loader nâng cao](./advanced.md) Section for further information about how to configure vue-loader.

 #### Loading a global settings file